jdtsmith/consult-jump-project/README.md

 ## Related Packages

 - [consult](https://github.com/minad/consult): required dependency
 - [consult-project-extra](https://github.com/Qkessler/consult-project-extra): Similar package from which this was inspired.
-Main differences are the color-coded "project age" and interface for selecting other projects, which is always available from the same interface.
+Main differences are the color-coded "project age" and the project selection, which is always available from the same interface.